Brian-Quach/Web-Crawl/README.md

 ## Beta Features
 > The goals for the Beta version of our application include:
+> * A main menu for the user to navigate between game play, sign in, and leader boards
-> * An account creation system for users to create accounts and play
+> * An account creation system for users to create accounts
 > * Completed UI that allows users to play Rythm Crawl in single player mode using a keyboard
 > * A high score system for the single player mode